Applying for a passport or ID card if you live in China

 Have your document sent by post

-You can also have your new passport or ID card sent to you.
+You can also have your new passport sent to you.
 Please note: you must provide your postal address in Chinese characters when you submit your application.

 If you are applying at the embassy in Beijing, you must pay a 46 yuan postage charge when you submit your application.
 If you are applying at the consulate-general in Guangzhou or Shanghai, you must pay the postage charge upon delivery of your document.